F1U7R2Y9/fur/README.md

     Hello, world~/fur$

 Fur is GPL and will only ever target GPL compilers.
-Fur supports closures, integer math, boolean logic, and strings (implemented as [ropes](https://en.wikipedia.org/wiki/Rope_(data_structure\))).
+Fur supports closures, integer math, boolean logic, lists, and strings (implemented as [ropes](https://en.wikipedia.org/wiki/Rope_(data_structure\))).
 It doesn't yet support exceptions, multithreading, modules, or anything resembling a standard library.
 If that sounds like something you want to use in production code, good luck to you.